To Work for the Lord You Need to Know Him

 At present, Pastor Paul lectures mostly Homiletics modules with the diploma-level classes.
 He’s also involved in the new Focus programme and distance Higher Certificate classes.
 In addition, he’s busy with Zulu-language Bible study classes in three nearby villages.
 At times, he has also lectured Ecclesiology, African Spirituality and Old Testament.

 What are his future plans?
 Pastor Paul answers, “To reduce my workload so that I can further my studies and do a Masters in Theology”.
-It may be that he becomes one of the first students to do the Master’s Degree of the Puritan Reformed Theological Seminary that will soon be facilitated at Mukhanyo starting in July 2021.

 A Success and Much Potential